Polymer/old-docs-site/1.0/docs/devguide/properties.md

 in parenthesis.
 The function will be called once for any change to the dependent properties.

-The computing function is not invoked until once **all** dependent properties are defined (`!== undefined`).
+The computing function is not invoked until **all** dependent properties are defined (`!== undefined`).
 So each dependent properties should have a default `value` defined in `properties` (or otherwise be initialized to a non-`undefined` value) to ensure the property is computed.